zoljann/Fast-Saver-Extension/README.md

 # Chrome-extension

- If you ever used bookmarks, this will be very useful for you.I made simple chrome extension, fun thing to add in your portfolio!
+ If you ever used bookmarks, this will be very useful for you.
+I made simple chrome extension, fun thing to add in your portfolio!

 <p align="center">
   <img src="./images/screen2.png" />